Descanonge/fronts-toolbox/docs/index.rst

 The goal of this package is to provide various methods in such a way that they can be easily read and modified by researchers.
-In that regard, Numba allows to write directly in Python and retain access to a lot of function from Numpy and Scipy.
-This packages provides a common framework to easily add other algorithms, while benefiting from testing and documentation.
+In that regard, Numba allows to write directly in Python and retain access to a lot of functions from Numpy and Scipy.
+This package provides a common framework to easily add other algorithms, while benefiting from automatic testing and documentation.

 .. grid:: 1 1 3 4